hqllab/AutoOrgan/README.md

     <img src="resources/images/rib.png" width="800" alt="image" >
 </p>

-In addition, the training dataset of AutoOrgan is highly diverse, covering not only conventional CT images but also various types of enhanced CT and PET/CT images.The support of this multimodal data enables AutoOrgan to maintain excellent segmentation performance and generalization ability when dealing with data from different imaging conditions and device sources.As shown in the following figure, the left (a) is the segmentation result of AutoOrgan, and the right (b) and (c) are the results of the two mainstream segmentation frameworks.
+In addition, the training dataset of AutoOrgan is highly diverse, covering not only conventional CT images but also various types of enhanced CT and PET/CT images.The support of this multimodal data enables AutoOrgan to maintain excellent segmentation performance and generalization ability when dealing with data from different imaging conditions and device sources.As shown in the following figure, the left (a) is the segmentation result of AutoOrgan, and the right (b) and (c) are the results of the other two mainstream segmentation frameworks.
 <p align="center">
     <img src="resources/images/rib_compare.png" width="800" alt="image" >
 </p>